rgyani/aws-cognito/custom-roles.md

 ## Functional Requirements
 1. UI should be able to enable disable components based on roles and rights of current logged in user
 2. Should support both AWS API g/w and SpringBoot (ALB)
+3. Admin should be able to assign permissions to each individual users

 ## Non-Functional Requirements
 1. Login and role validation should be quick